Dick Whittington and His Cat: Boy and a cat from Gloucester

 It was purported that in 1862 at the site of a former residence of Whittington (in Gloucester), there was unearthed a piece of stone, possibly chimney stone, bearing a bas-relief of a boy holding a cat.
 It was allegedly of 15th-century workmanship.
 The relic came into the possession of Samuel Lysons.
 Besant and Rice called this "remarkable proof" that the cat story was in the family, but Wheatley thought "this find, however, appears rather suspicious".
 This artwork could have been acquired after the cat legend was established, as American folklorist Jennifer Westwood points out, and the supposed "cat" looked more like a lamb to others.
 The cat has been preserved at the Gloucester Folk Museum (now called Gloucester Life Museum), but taken off display.

 Sir William Craven

 Sir William Craven was Lord Mayor of London in 1610.
 It has been noted that the story of "Dick Whittington and His Cat" has some similarities to Craven's career, though the story was first published before Craven became Lord Mayor.

+56th (London) Infantry Division

+During the Second World War, the 56th (London) Infantry Division adopted a black silhouette of Dick Whittington's cat on a red ground as its formation sign, leading to its nickname of the 'Black Cats'.